 Through our current operations, we generate over 650 million gallons of leachate per year, over two-thirds of which has historically been transported off-site for treatment.
 Our fifteen-year aspirational target is to mitigate the environmental impact of transporting and disposing of leachate by enhancing our ability to treat leachate using our own facilities to over 50% of leachate generated.
 Reducing reliance on third parties allows us to more effectively manage the costs and mitigate the impacts associated with the transportation and off-site treatment and disposal of leachate.
+On-site treatment also provides greater optionality to process and remove Per- and Polyfluoroalkyl Substances (PFAS) contained in leachate.

-In order to further increase our leachate self-sufficiency, we will expand utilization of evaporator technology at some landfills and pursue other landfill best practices such as reducing working face size or installation of temporary cover to minimize infiltration of rain or snow.
-We also will install on-site treatment plants where feasible.
+In order to further increase our leachate self-sufficiency, we will expand utilization of evaporator technology at some landfills and pursue other landfill best practices such as reducing working face size or installation of temporary cover to minimize infiltration of rain and snow.
+We also will install on-site treatment plants where applicable.